7 Historical Books Like Before We Were Yours

 2. The Guernsey Literary and Potato Peel Pie Society

 The book is narrated in a set or series of letters from all characters on the Guernsey Channel Islands.
-It gives us an intimate insight into the experiences of people who are struggling with war, betrayal, loss, and love.
+It gives us an intimate insight into the experiences of people struggling with war, betrayal, loss, and love.
 Also, it is so hopeful and light-hearted.

 Author: Mary Ann Shaffer